M4K4TT4CK/Holibuddy_Android_App/README.md

 Remember, Holibuddy is your friendly vacation builder application.

 ## TASK C - USER APPLICATION INSTRUCTIONS
-The HoliBuddy App is designed to be user-friendly and intuitive.
+The HoliBuddy App is designed to be user-friendly, intuitive, and useful.
 Here are the instructions on how to operate the application to utilize all its features effectively:

 ### 1. Home Screen: